 The production of electrical energy by the PV systems depends on the potential of the solar radiation on the location where they are set up.
-In order to increase the dropping solar radiation, PV modules are set up at a certain plane tilts, which for the locations of Macedonia and Bulgaria is best to be around 30°, with south Pane Azimuth.
+In order to increase the dropping solar radiation, PV modules are set up at a certain plane tilts, which for the locations of Macedonia and Bulgaria is best to be around 30° and 35°, with south Pane Azimuth.

 Large number of PV systems are placed on facilities where plane tilts and Pane Azimuth are dictated by the very facilities.
+This partially decrease the solar energy that falls on modules.
 In the pictures we can see the results of the analyses of solar radiation for different Pane Azimuth and plane tilts.
+Azimuth has negative value towards east and positive towards south.
+For example, if the modules are to be placed on a vertical wall with orientation of 45° towards west, the falling energy during one year will be 66 % of the energy during optimal set up.